-The bridging Island Plan is informed by two important new studies into the landscape and seascape character of Jersey and the urban character of St Helier31.
+The bridging Island Plan is informed by two important new studies into the landscape and seascape character of Jersey and the urban character of St Helier.
 Both studies reflect, in detail, the many valuable places, settings and contexts throughout the island and its territorial waters, and how best to manage development that might affect them, to protect their special character.

 The bridging Island Plan increases the protection afforded to the special and unique assets in the island from inappropriate development.
-The expanded Coastal National Park extends the highest level of protection to sensitive landscapes around the Jersey coast and
+The Protected Coastal Area extends the highest level of protection to sensitive landscapes around the Jersey coast and its waters; new historic environment policies recognise and strengthen the protection afforded to the settings of listed buildings; and the policy regime for the green backdrop zone is retained and enhanced.